Chart Color Schemes

 Age

 Bull Creek's median age stands at 44, surpassing Greater Perth's figure of 37 and significantly exceeding the national norm of 38.
-The age group of 75-84 constitutes a strong 10.8% of Bull Creek's population, compared to Greater Perth, while the 25-34 cohort is less prevalent at 7.9%.
-Post-2021 Census, the 75 to 84 age group has risen from 8.5% to 10.8%, and the 15 to 24 cohort has increased from 10.7% to 12.3%.
-Conversely, the 65 to 74 cohort has decreased from 13.5% to 10.9%, and the 55 to 64 group has dropped from 10.7% to 9.7%.
-By 2041, demographic modeling indicates Bull Creek's age profile will significantly shift.
-Leading this change, the 85+ group is projected to grow by 151% (569 people), reaching 947 from 377.
-The aging population trend is evident, with those aged 65 and above comprising 65% of projected growth.
-Meanwhile, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.
+The 75-84 age group comprises 10.8%, notably higher than Greater Perth, while the 25-34 cohort is less prevalent at 7.9%.
+Post-2021 Census, the 75 to 84 group grew from 8.5% to 10.8%, and the 15 to 24 group increased from 10.7% to 12.3%.
+Conversely, the 65 to 74 cohort declined from 13.5% to 10.9%, and the 55 to 64 group dropped from 10.7% to 9.7%.
+By 2041, demographic modeling indicates significant changes in Bull Creek's age profile.
+The 85+ group is projected to grow by 151%, reaching 947 from 377.
+Those aged 65 and above will comprise 65% of the projected population growth.
+Conversely, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.